-Health surveillance is recommended for employees that are exposed to enzymes in the textile chemical formulating industry.
+Health surveillance is recommended for employees that are exposed to enzymes in the Paper & Pulp industry.
 In some countries, employers may be obliged to provide occupational health service if there is a known risk of identifiable disease.

 The objectives of health surveillance related to enzyme exposure include: